ARAD PDTD BA (Hons)

 Olivia began training in Sydney with Joan and Monica Halliday until their retirement, then full-time with Marie Walton Mahon in Newcastle.
 At 14 she moved to Paris studying with Monique Arabian, then at École Nationale Supérieure de Danse de Marseille.
 At 16 she gained a scholarship to English National Ballet School.

-Olivia danced in Europe for 10 years working with Balletto di Teatro Massimo, Cannes Jeune Ballet, English National Ballet, and 5 years at Stadt Ballett Koblenz, Germany.
+Olivia danced in Europe for 10 years working with Balletto di Teatro Massimo, Cannes Jeune Ballet, English National Ballet, and 5 years as a soloist at Stadt Ballett Koblenz, Germany.
 She performed and created roles in many ballets including Giselle, Nutcracker, Swan Lake, Allegro Brilliante, Paquita, Stalin Dances, West Side Story, La Cage Aux Folles, Orpheus in the Underworld, Cabaret, Violin Concerto.

 While working in Germany Olivia completed a Bachelors degree in Professional Practice (Ballet) from London University, achieving First Class Honours.

-Before returning to Australia, Olivia gained a Distinction in the Professional Dancer’s Teaching Diploma from the Royal Academy of Dance, London.
+Before returning to Australia, Olivia gained a Distinction in the Professional Dancer’s Teaching Diploma from the Royal Academy of Dance (RAD), London.